 - “Home growing” workers – hiring for character and training for skill

-Those that are implementing initiatives as described above are experiencing less of a skills gap than those who simply complain.
+Those implementing initiatives described above are experiencing less of a skills gap than those who complain.
 When shopping for a manufacturing company, look for one that takes a proactive approach to solving the skills gap.
 You should also take a serious look at the remaining work life of the current key employees.
-If those with all the tribal knowledge are close to retirement, think carefully before making the acquisition.
+If those with all the tribal knowledge are close to retirement, think carefully before acquiring.

 7. Documented SOPs